Jun 14 2024

 lindsay e jones, cast

-For individuals with disabilities, technology is unbelievably transformative for learning when educators design with UDL.
+For people with disabilities, technology is unbelievably transformative for learning when educators design with UDL.
 It is beyond an equalizer.”

 Lindsay E. Jones CEO, CAST